Watch the Video

 The MIPC focuses on addressing societal issues which large, institutional investors play a critical role in.
 Our cases center on solving these issues through innovative portfolio strategies that satisfy the needs of a broad range of stakeholders with competing interests.

-The case focuses on a fictional British sovereign wealth fund set up in the midst of Brexit and the COVID-19 pandemic.
+A fictional British sovereign wealth fund is set up amid Brexit and the COVID-19 pandemic.
 The fund has a unique triple mandate to support British economic independence and alleviate social inequalities while simultaneously achieving required returns.
-Winning solutions will form the basis for how investment managers around the world can build socially equitable, yet profitable portfolios in the midst of the kind of rising geopolitical and socio-economic tensions we see today.
+Winning solutions form the basis for how investment managers around the world can build socially equitable, yet profitable portfolios amid the kind of rising geopolitical and socio-economic tensions we see today.

 What Our Speakers Say